shlokkokk/zerorisk-sentinel/concept-note.md

 **ZeroRisk Sentinel** is a cybersecurity analysis platform developed to demonstrate how multiple security checks can be combined into a single, coherent system.
 The project focuses on static analysis, heuristic detection, and behavior-based inference to identify potential risks in files, URLs, and mobile applications *before* they are opened or executed.

+To improve clarity and user understanding, ZeroRisk Sentinel also includes an optional AI-assisted explanation layer that converts finalized heuristic findings into human-readable security explanations.
+The AI component does not influence detection, risk scoring, or verdicts.

 Rather than being built around a single narrow problem statement, ZeroRisk Sentinel is designed as a flexible and extensible platform capable of addressing multiple cybersecurity concerns in a realistic and practical manner.

 ---